bartvanbenthem/koprs/crates/koprs/README.md

 - **Ownership & controller wiring** — build `OwnerReference`s, set owner refs on children, generate `ObjectRef` sets, and create mapper closures for cross-resource reconcile triggers
 - **Status conditions** — `make_condition` builds a `Condition` with the current timestamp; `upsert_condition` merges it with `lastTransitionTime` preservation.
 Include conditions in your status struct and patch them with `patch_status_*`
 - **Patch labels / annotations** — merge labels or annotations onto any resource without replacing existing ones
-- **Persist to disk** — fetch a resource list and write it as JSON to a file
 - **Typed errors** — `KubeGenericError` enum via `thiserror`, pattern-matchable by callers

 ---